moafinder/moafinder/README.md

    | `EVENT_APPROVAL_NOTIFICATION_EMAILS` | Distribution list for event approval notifications |

 4. Deploy and copy the generated App Runner domain (e.g. `https://xxxxxx.eu-central-1.awsapprunner.com`).
 Use it in the Amplify rewrite rule and as `PAYLOAD_PUBLIC_SERVER_URL`.

+#### App Runner health check configuration

+App Runner starts health checks as soon as the container is reachable.
+When the service is still connecting to MongoDB these probes can fail, which causes App Runner to roll the deployment back.
+The backend exposes `/api/health`, which returns `{"status":"starting"}` during the warm-up window and only flips to an error after that window elapses.
+Configure the health check like this:

+1. In the **Health check** section choose **HTTP** and set **Path** to `/api/health`.
+2. Keep the default timing (interval 10s, timeout 5s) and ensure the **Healthy threshold** is `1`.
+3. Set the environment variables `HEALTHCHECK_WARMUP_MS=180000` (3 minutes) and
+   `HEALTHCHECK_PING_TIMEOUT_MS=1500` so the endpoint tolerates MongoDB startup latency without failing the deployment.
+Adjust the warm-up duration if your database takes longer or shorter to become reachable.
+4. If the first build takes long (for example while Payload warms caches) start with a **TCP** health check, wait until the service status is `RUNNING`, and then switch back to **HTTP** with the `/api/health` path.
+The helper script `backend/deploy_apprunner.sh` already performs this two-step switch for you.
+5. After the service is live, verify with `curl https://<app-runner-domain>/api/health`.

+If App Runner reports `Web ACLs are not available ... because the service does not exist or is in an invalid state`, delete the failed service (or create a new one) and redeploy using the sequence above.
+The message appears after repeated failed deployments leave the service in the `CREATE_FAILED` state.

 ### 3. Verify routing between frontend and backend
 1. Update the Amplify rewrite rule to use the App Runner URL and redeploy if necessary.